ililim/dual-key-remap/README.md

 with_other=VK_CONTROL
 ```

-This would remap the alt key (VK_MENU) to output 'A' when tapped alone and control when pressed with other keys.
+This would remap the alt key (VK_MENU) to output 'A' when tapped alone and Ctrl when pressed with other keys.